Duress

 2.

-Would those threats have forced a reasonable person to act as [the accused] did?
+Would those threats have forced a reasonable person to act as the accused did?

-When you come to consider this question, you must have regard not only to the nature of the threats, but also to any circumstances known to [the accused] concerning the person(s) making the threats, which may have affected a reasonable person’s reaction to them, as well as the actual circumstances in which they were made. [set out defence case]
+When you come to consider this question, you must have regard not only to the nature of the threats, but also to any circumstances known to the accused concerning the person(s) making the threats, which may have affected a reasonable person’s reaction to them, as well as the actual circumstances in which they were made. [set out defence case]

 This is something you examine in a sensible and common sense way.
 You have to recognise that it is one thing to consider what a reasonable person would do when you are sitting in a jury room with people around you and the ability to think through the alternatives in a relaxed way.
-But it is another thing for a reasonable person to think about how [he/she] would respond to threats in the circumstances the accused said [he/she] found themselves in.
+But it is another thing for a reasonable person to think about how they would respond to threats in the circumstances the accused said they found themselves in.

-You then ask yourselves whether, taking all those matters into account, the Crown has satisfied you, beyond reasonable doubt, that a reasonable person would not have yielded to the threats in the way [the accused] did.
+You then ask yourselves whether, taking all those matters into account, the Crown has satisfied you, beyond reasonable doubt, that a reasonable person would not have yielded to the threats in the way the accused did.

 [Summarise the submissions of the Crown and the accused in relation to question 2].